Troy High School (Michigan)

 Troy High School (THS) is a public high school in Troy, Michigan, United States.
 It enrolls approximately 2,000 students in grades 9–12.
 It is one of four high schools in the Troy School District, along with Athens High School, Troy College and Career School, and International Academy East.

-The school opened for the 1950–1951 school year and was originally located at 3179 Livernois (now the Troy Community Center).
-It moved to its current location for the 1992–1993 school year.

 Troy High School was ranked 60th by Newsweek in its listing of America's Best High Schools for 2016.

+Facilities

+The first Troy High School opened for the 1950–1951 school year and was originally located at 3179 Livernois (now the Troy Community Center).
+This building received several additions and renovations, and by 1985 the community was debating replacing it.
+The building had "asbestos in ceilings and walls; a leaky, sagging roof; poor lighting; a sinking foundation; failing boilers and crowded hallways."
+The community was divided over spending money for a new building, and several bond issue votes failed.
+On December 11, 1989, voters approved a $33.5 million bond issue to replace the school.
+Portions of the former school were renovated into the Troy Community Center, which opened in 2002.

+The present high school opened in 1992.
+The architect was Perkins&Will of Chicago.
+The architecture is "loose prairie style," inspired by Eliel Saarinen's Cranbrook Academy of Art.
+The building has an emphasis on horizontal lines with a contrasting entrance "campanile" tower.

 Academics

-Troy High School offers Advanced Placement (AP) courses, including AP Calculus AB, AP Calculus BC, AP United States History, AP Chemistry, AP World History, AP Human Geography, AP Environmental Science, AP Biology.
+Troy High School offers Advanced Placement (AP) courses, including AP Calculus AB, AP Calculus BC, AP Statistics, AP United States History, AP Chemistry, AP World History, AP Human Geography, AP Economics, AP Psychology, AP Environmental Science, and AP Biology.